Discover Alameda History Icons

 Location: SW Corner of Alameda and Harlan

-History: Beat author Jack Kerouac electrified the literary world with publication of On the Road in 1957.
+History: Beat author Jack Kerouac electrified the literary world with the publication of On the Road in 1957.
 The book tells the story of a series of cross-country trips in which he frequently visited Denver.
-He moved to Colorado in 1949 after selling his first novel, The Town and the City.
-Using proceeds from the advance on that book he purchased a home on West Center Avenue in what was then unincorporated Jefferson County.
-While living there he wrote to a friend about his home, “just an hour ago I was standing in my yard looking at the great heat lightening over the plains, and west over the mountains…I had a desire to go in both directions at the same time”.
-Jack Kerouac made notes for On the Road in small notebooks he carried with him.
-He started writing the first draft outline of On the Road while living in his Lakewood house.
-He sold the house later in 1949 and moved to San Francisco.
-Kerouac completed the first full draft of the book in a frenzied 3 week writing session in 1951.
-On the Road is viewed as a defining work of the postwar Beat and Counterculture generations, selling over 3 million copies and counting.
-Today the Jack Kerouac home remains a private residence.
+He moved to Colorado in 1949 and used proceeds from the advance on his first book to buy a home on West Center Avenue in what was then unincorporated Jefferson County.
+He started writing the first draft outline of On the Road while living in his Lakewood home.
+He sold the house later in 1949 and it remains a private residence.
+On the Road is viewed as a defining work of the postwar Beat and Counterculture generations.

 The Peterson Ranch 1907-1954